bayasdev/envycontrol/README.md

 **If you're using Ubuntu please [read this](https://github.com/geminis3/envycontrol/wiki/Frequently-Asked-Questions#a-note-for-ubuntu-users).**

+### Supported display managers

+- GDM
+- SDDM
+- LightDM

+If your display manager isn't currently supported by EnvyControl you might have to [manually configure it](https://github.com/geminis3/envycontrol/wiki/Frequently-Asked-Questions#what-to-do-if-my-display-manager-is-not-supported).

 ### A note for SDDM users

 If `/usr/share/sddm/scripts/Xsetup` file is missing on your system please run `sudo envycontrol --reset_sddm`.